 • Hair colour

 The first step is to make sure you are using nice and natural products ( ingredients-wise), as most makeup has lots of nasties in them, which we are not aware of.
 Ensure that top-quality eye shadows with only natural ingredients are used as eyes usually are the most sensitive part and can easily get irritated.
-Alit mineral cosmetic is a great brand to acquire a vast variety of eyeshadows and many beauty products that are 100% natural, chemical-free and only contain 3-4 ingredients.
+Alit mineral cosmetic is a great brand to acquire a vast variety of eyeshadows and many beauty products that are 100% natural, toxin-free and only contain minimal ingredients.

 Eye primer is a must because it help build a solid foundation and a smooth interface between your skin and the eye shadow.
 They should be applied before the eyeshadow as the cream will hold the powder for longer and will keep them looking the same as when you put it on – vibrant and even.